Why Every Psychedelic Ceremony on Earth Lasts Exactly as Long as the Drug

 Read on Substack →Part 7 of The Great Circle.

-Read on Substack →Forty-one tests.
-550,000 sites.
-Eight databases.
+Read on Substack →Forty-one tests. ~259,000 unique sites across 8 databases (over 550,000 raw entries).
 Scorecard: 3 confirmed (with caveats), 12 falsified, 3 partially correct but misleading.
 The alignment is real.
 The lost civilization is not in the data.

 Read on Substack →Part 5 of The Great Circle.